hungcq/knowledge-repo/IT/designing-data-intensive-applications/10-batch-processing.md

   - Output partitioned & sorted in the same way as the large side of join
   - Broadcast hash join: small side of join broadcast to all mappers, loaded into hash table/index on local disk
   - Partitioned hash join: if both sides of join are partitioned in the same way, mappers load only the needed partition for join
-  - Map-side merge joins: if both sides are partitioned in the same way & sorted (e.g., result of previous job), mappers just read both sides incrementally
+  - Map-side merge joins: if both sides are partitioned in the same way & sorted (eg result of previous job), mappers just read both sides incrementally
 - Batch processing output examples:
   - Search indexes
   - Key-value store (eg recommendation for users): wait for batch job to finish, then bulk load result into DB